24. CULTS AND SUSPECT PARTIES

 However, the visitor at the INFORM seminar listened appreciatively to a lawyer from Belgium, namely Henri de Cordes, the President of the Centre for Information and Advice on Harmful Sectarian Organisations, located in Belgium.
 This speaker warned about sectarian activities, and also referred approvingly to a Belgian government enquiry into the illegal activities of cults.
 That enquiry had resulted in a new criminal law coming into process in 1998, a law including the power to confiscate illegal profit of dubious sects, and the mandate to clamp down on the exploitation of ignorance or weakness affecting mental states of converts.
 The lawyer was heckled during and after his speech.
-One resisting member of the audience stood up and said that the Belgian law was terrible, and he hoped it would never happen in the UK.
+One resisting member of the audience stood up and said that the Belgian law was terrible, and he hoped it would never happen in Britain.
 The unhappy mother reports that almost the whole audience applauded this strong objection, including committee members of INFORM.
 The correspondent ends by complaining that “the attitude of INFORM and many of those attending the seminar was disgraceful” (FAIR news, Issue 2, 2007, p.
 18).

 Eileen Barker, Tom Sackville

 There have been other complaints about the policy of INFORM, which critics depict as glossing the activities of dubious sects and organisations.
-Other observers say that there are generalisations made on both sides of this debate, but nevertheless, the standpoint of INFORM is frequently considered weak in critical drive.
+Some observers say that there are generalisations made on both sides of this debate, but nevertheless, the standpoint of INFORM is frequently considered weak in critical drive.
 INFORM has partially addressed a basic issue:

 Although 'cult' and 'sect' are used as technical terms by sociologists of religion, these terms have come to be used as pejorative labels in popular parlance, often telling us more about the attitude of the speaker than about the movement in question.
 (When is a Religion a Cult, formerly online)